 It is normal to have questions as you consider investing in GMAT coaching.
 Below are some common questions individuals have when considering a GMAT personal tutor.

-- Who would benefit most from your private GMAT tutoring?
+- Who would benefit most from private GMAT tutoring?

 Whether you are looking for math tutoring for the GMAT, help with the GMAT verbal section, or support with integrated reasoning on the GMAT, a GMAT personal tutor can help.
 In other words, it’s not the type of content you are struggling with that matters, but really your target GMAT score compared to your current practice scores and the amount of time you have left before exam day.

 Working with a GMAT tutor online generally benefits those test takers scoring well below average, those targeted very high scores, or those looking to be as efficient as possible with their test prep efforts.
-The best GMAT tutors help you be extremely efficient with your studying, enabling you to grasp difficult concepts quicker and more completely.
+The best GMAT tutors help you be extremely efficient with your studying, enabling you to grasp difficult concepts quicker.

 However, if you just need an average score on the GMAT and have a while before you take the exam, a standard test prep book or class combined with focused self-study might be enough.
 That is especially true if you happen to be a highly disciplined person, and wouldn’t benefit as much from the structure and motivation that GMAT coaching often provides.
 The typical course “teaches to the average student” and so if you are scoring below average or targeting a well above average score, a GMAT tutor makes more sense for you.